Sartiv/Data-Analyst/Projects/Case-Study-Cyclist/report.md

 ________________________________________

 ### Prepare and Process Phases:
-For this analysis, I gathered trip data for the last 12 months, covering the period from September 2023 to August 2024.
+For this analysis, I gathered trip data for the last 12 months [from here](https://divvy-tripdata.s3.amazonaws.com/index.html), covering the period from September 2023 to August 2024.
 The dataset includes information for both casual riders and members of the Cyclistic bike-sharing service.
 Here's how I approached the data preparation and cleaning process:

 **1. Data Collection:**
 I downloaded individual .csv files for each month and consolidated the data into a single dataset using the R programming language.
 Specifically, I used the **list.files(), lapply(), and bind_rows()** functions to read and merge the files.
+You can view the script R [here](./Scripts/Data_Cleaning_Cyclist.R)

 **2. Dataset Columns:**
 The unified dataset contains the following key columns: